statamic/cli/README.md

 composer global update statamic/cli
 ```

 Run this command to update the CLI tool to the most recent published version.
+If there's been a major version release, you may need to run `require` instead of update.

 ## Using the CLI tool